Fred Perry to Andy Murray: Ending the wait for a British Grand Slam

 Perry was the first player to win all four Grand Slam titles - French, US, Australian and Wimbledon.
 He won a total of eight majors, including Wimbledon three years in succession.

-the son of a cotton spinner, emerged in an era when tennis was dominated by former public schoolboys.
+The Stockport-born player, the son of a cotton spinner, emerged in an era when tennis was dominated by former public schoolboys.

 His family moved to London at the age of nine when his father became national secretary of the Co-Operative Party and the young Fred played tennis on public courts near his home on a housing estate in Ealing, west London.